Chalarangelo/30-seconds-of-code/README.md

 > Short JavaScript code snippets for all your development needs

 * Visit [our website](https://30secondsofcode.org) to view our snippet collection.
-* Use the [Search page](https://30secondsofcode.org/search) to find snippets that suit your needs.
+* Search for snippets that suit your needs.
 You can search by name, tag, language or using a snippet's description.
 Just start typing a term and see what comes up.
-* Browse the [Snippet collection](https://30secondsofcode.org/list/p/1) to see all the snippets in this project or click individual tags at the top of the same page to narrow down your search to a specific tag.
+* Browse the [Snippet collection](https://30secondsofcode.org/list/p/1) to see all the snippets or click individual tags at the top of the same page to narrow down your search to a specific tag.
 * Click on each snippet card to view the whole snippet, including code, explanation and examples.
-* You can use the button at the bottom of a snippet card to copy the code to clipboard.
+* You can copy code blocks on any snippet card, using the copy button at the top right.
 * If you like the project, give it a star.
 It means a lot to the people maintaining it.

 ## Want to contribute?

 * If you want to help us improve, take a minute to read the [Contribution Guidelines](/CONTRIBUTING.md) first.
-* Use the relevant `snippet-template.md` to add new snippets to each collection.
+* Use the relevant `template.md` to add new snippets to each collection.
 * If you find a problem with a specific snippet, please [open an issue](https://github.com/30-seconds/30-seconds-of-code/issues/new).
 * If you find a problem with the website, please [report it in the web repository](https://github.com/30-seconds/30-seconds-web/issues/new).